jswny/sad/README.md

     - `DISCORD_TOKEN_BETA`: the Discord token to be used for the beta channel of the bot
     - `DISCORD_TOKEN_STABLE`: the Discord token to be used for the stable channel of the bot
     - `DOCKER_PASSWORD`: password for the Docker account
-    - `DOCKER_USERNAME`: usernmae for the Docker account
+    - `DOCKER_USERNAME`: username for the Docker account
     - `ENCRYPTED_DEPLOY_KEY_CYPHER_KEY`: The encrypted deploy key cypher key
     - `ENCRYPTED_DEPLOY_KEY_CYPHER_IV`: The encrypted deploy key cypher initialization vector
-4. Create a `Dockerfile` for your app
+4. Create a `Dockerfile` for your bot
 5. Copy the default `docker-compose.yml` file
-6. Copy the example configuration, and modify the following environment variables:
+6. Copy the example configuration, and modify the following environment variables (all paths relative to the configuration file, optional variables should work without modification):
+    - `TEST_CMD`: the command to run the tests for the bot (if any, you can always just compile it)
+    - `DEPLOY_ARTIFACTS_PATH`: the path of the `artifacts/` directory contained in this respository
+    - `REPOSITORY` (**optional**): the repository name
+    - `BRANCH` (**optional**): the git branch
+    - `BETA_BRANCH`: the git branch for the beta bot
+    - `ENCRYPTED_DEPLOY_KEY_PATH`: the path to the encrypted deploy key
+    - `ENCRYPTED_DEPLOY_KEY_CYPHER_KEY`: the encrypted deploy key cypher key
+    - `ENCRYPTED_DEPLOY_KEY_IV`: the encrpyted deploy key initialization vector
+    - `DOCKER_IMAGE_SHELL`: the shell to be used to run commands inside the Docker container, this depends on which distribution you are using for your base image.
+Usually `sh` will work
 7. If you are not using a [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/), you should remove the `--target build` from the `docker build` command.
 You can also just mark your only step as `build` if you don't have multiple steps.

 ## How it Works